gordon-cs/gordon-360-api/README.md

 Differences from GoSite:

 -   Only displaying city and country as home address.
-(When the viewer is a student.
-Police, super admin, faculty and staff should still see all the information for home address)
+(When the viewer is a student, Police, super admin, alumni, faculty and staff should still see all the information for home address)
 -   Displaying minors.
 -   On campus was changed to display more general information rather than completely getting rid of it like GoSite does now.
 (Shows on/off campus)